cherchyk/openaidevstarter/README.md

 - [The Microsoft Copilot Studio Architecture Series](https://aka.ms/pvaarchitectureseries) is a valuable resource for chatbot projects.
 It covers various considerations and topics, including:

-    - Planning your first chatbot,
-    - Building your first chatbot
+    - Planning and Building your first chatbot
-    - Extending your PVA chatbot with the Power Platform
-    - Extending your PVA chatbot with the Bot Framework
+    - Extending your PVA chatbot with the Power Platform or Bot Framework
-    - Advanced topics
-    - Security and Governance.
+    - Advanced topics, Security and Governance.

 - [Create copilots with Microsoft Copilot Studio](https://learn.microsoft.com/en-gb/training/paths/power-virtual-agents-workshop/) In this learning path you'll complete hands on activities using Microsoft Power Platform, specifically Microsoft Copilot Studio and Power Automate.
 - To learn about Application Lifecycle Management, please refer to the official documentation on [ALM for Developers](https://learn.microsoft.com/power-platform/alm/alm-for-developers).
 ALM is a critical aspect that poses challenges not only for ISVs but also for managing the lifecycle within an Azure Enterprise Tenant.